leafo/lapis/docs/models.md

 ----

 Flip is confusing, and is deprecated and will be removed.
-These examples show replacment calls to `include_in` that do not use flip.
+These examples show replacement calls to `include_in` that do not use flip.

 The following are equivalent: